VEZY/PlantBiophysics.jl/docs/src/models/implement_a_model.md

 ## Introduction

 `PlantBiophysics.jl` was designed to make new model implementation very simple.
-So let's learn about how to implement you own model with a simple example: implementing a new stomatal conductance model.
+So let's learn about how to implement your own model with a simple example: implementing a new stomatal conductance model.

 ## Inspiration

 If you want to implement a new model, the best way to do it is to start from another implementation.

-So for a photosynthesis model, I advise you to look at the implementation of the FvCB model in this Julia file: [src/photosynthesis/FvCB.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/photosynthesis/FvCB.jl).
+So for a photosynthesis model, I advise you to look at the implementation of the FvCB model in this Julia file: [src/photosynthesis/FvCB.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/photosynthesis/FvCB.jl).

-For an energy balance model you can look at the implementation of the Monteith model in [src/energy/Monteith.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/energy/Monteith.jl), and for a stomatal conductance model in [src/conductances/stomatal/medlyn.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/conductances/stomatal/medlyn.jl).
+For an energy balance model you can look at the implementation of the Monteith model in [src/energy/Monteith.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/energy/Monteith.jl), and for a stomatal conductance model in [src/conductances/stomatal/medlyn.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/conductances/stomatal/medlyn.jl).

 ## Requirements